jlesage/docker-baseimage-gui/README.md

 ```

-### Automatic Clipboard Sync
+### Host Clipboard Sync

-When the container is accessed through a web browser, automatic clipboard
-synchronization enables seamless sharing of clipboard contents between the host
+Host clipboard sync keeps the system clipboard on the machine running the
-system and the application running inside the container.
-This makes it possible
+browser in sync with the application inside the container.
+When active, copy
-to copy and paste text or data directly between the two environments without
+and paste work directly between the host and the app without using the side
-manual transfer steps.
+panel.

+This is different from the side panel clipboard, which only mirrors the
+application's clipboard so text can be transferred manually.

-This functionality is not available when using VNC clients and is supported only
+Host clipboard sync is not available when using VNC clients and is supported
-in browsers based on the Chromium engine, such as Google Chrome and Microsoft
+only in browsers based on the Chromium engine, such as Google Chrome and
-Edge.
+Microsoft Edge.

-Clipboard synchronization operates transparently once permission has been
+It operates transparently once permission has been granted by the browser.
-granted by the browser.
-Depending on browser implementation, a prompt may appear
+Depending on browser implementation, a prompt may appear the first time
-the first time clipboard access is requested.
+clipboard access is requested.

+Support is enabled by default via the `WEB_HOST_CLIPBOARD_SYNC` environment
+variable.
+Setting it to `1` only enables support on the container side; the
+feature still depends on the browser (engine, secure context, and clipboard
+permissions).
+Setting it to `0` disables the feature for all sessions.
+When
+support is enabled, users can also turn host clipboard sync on or off from the
+web interface settings for their own browser.

 > [!IMPORTANT]
 > Web browsers only allow access to the clipboard in secure contexts (HTTPS).